Medications & Substances

 Naloxone is used in acute overdose situations.
 It is widely available in the United States, often without a patient-specific prescription, depending on state rules. and is widely distributed through harm reduction programs.
 It does not treat opioid use disorder — it reverses an acute overdose event.
 Patients who receive naloxone for overdose reversal should be connected with ongoing treatment.

-Naltrexone — maintenance treatment
+Naltrexone — ongoing treatment

 Naltrexone requires that a patient be fully detoxified from opioids before starting — otherwise it will precipitate acute withdrawal.
 This detoxification requirement is a significant barrier for many patients and is one reason naltrexone has lower treatment initiation rates than buprenorphine in real-world settings.